 With an estimated 36% of American workers currently involved in the gig economy, freelance work has become significantly more mainstream in the last decade.
-To find reputable gigs and clients, many freelancers turn to freelance job websites to search for job openings, gigs, projects, and other opportunities.
+To find reputable gigs and clients, many freelancers turn to freelance job websites to search for opportunities.

 We looked at two dozen different freelance job sites to determine which ones are the best for finding suitable opportunities and chose the best based on quality, industries catered to, volume of opportunities listed, costs, and more.

-The 10 Best Websites for Freelance Jobs of 2020
+The 10 Best Websites for Freelance Jobs in 2022

-- Freelance Writing Gigs: Best for Writing Jobs
+- Best for Writing Jobs: Freelance Writing Jobs

-Founded in 2008, Freelancer is currently the largest online marketplace for freelance work, connecting over 45 million employers and freelancers from over 247 countries.
-We chose Freelancer as the best overall because it has the largest amount of opportunities available, is open to everyone, and there are no upfront costs when creating an account.
+Founded in 2009, Freelancer is currently the largest online marketplace for freelance work, connecting over 58 million employers and freelancers from over 247 countries.
+We chose Freelancer as the best overall because it has the largest number of opportunities available, is open to everyone, and has no upfront costs when creating an account.

 Even though Freelancer is free initially, the site does take a percentage of your earnings once a client accepts your proposal.
 The fee structure is as follows:

 - Fixed-price projects: 10% fee or $5, whichever is more

 - Hourly projects: Flat 10% fee

 - Account inactive for six months or more: $10 per month